 - You will usually be helping a charity or voluntary or public sector organisation.

-If you wish to volunteer, check with the organisation you wish to volunteer with that the role meets the government rules for volunteering, because if it is voluntary work or unpaid work instead, you will be breaching your immigration conditions.
-Government guidance about the differences between volunteering and voluntary work for those with Short Term Student immigration permission is here [PDF 519KB].
+If you wish to volunteer, check with the organisation you wish to volunteer with that the role meets the government rules for volunteering for either Visitor or Short Term Student, because if it is voluntary work or unpaid work instead, you will be breaching your immigration conditions.
+See the helpful government guidance about the differences between volunteering and voluntary work for those with Visitor and Short Term Student immigration permission.

 If you have a work restriction, unpaid work and voluntary work counts towards your weekly limit on hours of work.
 So, if you want to volunteer, check with the organisation you wish to volunteer with that the role meets the government rules for volunteering (see above) to avoid breaching your weekly limit on hours of work.

 If you are undertaking a work placement, which is an assessed and integral part of your course, you are permitted to work full-time on this placement, even during term-time.
-Please note this is only the case if it is an assessed and integral part of your course.
+Please note this is only the case if it is an assessed as an integral part of your course.

-If your permission to be in the UK is not as a student, student visitor or short term student, but as someone’s dependant, you normally have no restriction on working.
+If your permission to be in the UK is not as a student, short term student or visitor but as someone’s dependant, you normally have no restriction on working.
 If you have another immigration status, you should make sure you understand whether you can work and, if you can work, whether you have any restrictions.
 This is usually shown on the UK immigration sticker or stamp in your passport or on your Biometric Residence Permit.
 If you are unsure, check with a Welfare Adviser in the Advice and Counselling Service.